-I’ve also updated the jobs data slightly both in the main article and in the background one, How to Search for Analytics Jobs.
+I’ve also updated the jobs data slightly both in the main article and in the background one, How to Search for Data Science Jobs.
 While the changes to the search algorithm are greatly simplified, but worth reading only by people who are doing their own searches.
 Rather than jump through hoops to estimate total jobs for each software, I only count those for the main set of search terms.
 The relative results from the new search algorithm are nearly identical to the previous, more complex one (r = .99).

 Here’s the update on blogs:

 On Internet blogs, people write about software that interests them, showing how to solve problems and interpreting events in the field.
 Blog posts contain a great deal of information about their topic, and although it’s not as time consuming as a book to write, maintaining a blog certainly requires effort.
 Therefore, the number of bloggers writing about analytics software has potential as a measure of popularity or market share.
 Unfortunately, counting the number of relevant blogs is often a difficult task.
 General purpose software such as Java, Python, the C language variants and MATLAB have many more bloggers writing about general programming topics than just analytics.
 But separating them out isn’t easy.
 The name of a blog and the title of its latest post may not give you a clue that it routinely includes articles on analytics.